joseiltoncorreia/aloware/README.md

  - Note: Due to time limitation, only a few call-to-action buttons, some menus, and submenus were validated, but more tests can be added by appending the appropriate lines to the JSON files within the cypress/fixture folder.

 ## Reporting
-[Cypress_Reports]: Cypress generates detailed HTML reports with information about passed and failed tests, including screenshots and console logs.
+[Cypress_Reports]: Cypress generates detailed HTML and Junit reports with information about passed and failed tests, including screenshots and console logs.
 These reports are saved in the *cypress/reports* folder.
 [GitHub_Actions]: The workflow publishes test results in JUnit format to the GitHub Actions interface.